it4ch1-007/audioRecorder/AudioRecorder Readme.md

 <img width="1372" height="1166" alt="Pasted image 20250823182738" src="https://github.com/user-attachments/assets/50972847-e82f-40d4-83f5-24c3140ed51b" />

 - The main challenge I faced in this was identifying the function to capture the buffers that will contain the pcm packets.
 To find some functions regarding this, I reverse engineered the AOSP code files responsible for the handling of PCM packets buffers  inside the `libaudioflinger.so`  library.
 This gave me a basic idea of which functions are actually responsible for the buffer handling.
 Then to get an advanced idea of how these buffers are handled step by step, I debugged the `libaudioflinger.so` library using dynamic Android debugger of IDA Pro.
 I identified some general functions like `memcpy,read and others` were used inside the `Threads.cpp` program code and they can be hooked to get the control of those buffers.
+So ultimately I hooked the `AudioStreamOut::write()` method in order to get the buffer as it is passed to it as argument and then dump it to the external storage directory.

 ### External resources used
 - https://github.com/topjohnwu/libsu